64% of American adults are afraid in deep, open water

 As part of our Jump Off the Boat Course, this student is practicing swimming back to the “boat” using our tether.
 Patent pending.

 We believe all lessons should teach this information.
-With this new knowledge, drowning can virtually disappear.
+We believe ours is the most efficient system anywhere to teach an afraid adult to swim.
+With this new knowledge, adult and child drowning can virtually disappear worldwide.

-It’s a 38-year old unrelenting crusade to fulfill the wildest dreams of fearful adult learn-to-swim students, backed by the indomitable spirit of a few 100%-committed thought leaders and expert instructors who support the four facts above and believe that:
+It’s a 39-year old unrelenting crusade to fulfill the wildest dreams of fearful adult learn-to-swim students, backed by the indomitable spirit of a few 100%-committed thought leaders and expert instructors who support the four facts above and believe that:

 Many people passed their first (traditional) swimming test for propulsion and stroke technique years ago and therefore believe they can swim, even though they aren’t comfortable in deep water.
 What could be more unsafe?

-Love, respect and common sense, plus a new understanding of learning and swimming make people feel differently in our classes.
+Love, respect and common sense plus a new understanding of learning and swimming make people feel differently in our classes.
 We meet them exactly where they are.
 Our system is built on this.

 Material people want to hear, are yearning to hear but never expected to hear in a swimming class is part of the system.
 There is time and space to digest and absorb it.
 They call the results a miracle.

 People say, “You’re sneaky!”
 The solution is the opposite of what the world has told them.
 They knew their previous teaching didn’t compute, but what was correct?
 It’s so soft, so organic, so sensible and so gradual, that change sneaks up on students and suddenly they’re doing things they thought they couldn’t do.